 - What’s the best email marketing tool for me?

 - How do I get my audience to open my emails?

-– How do I keep my emails out of spam?
+- How do I keep my emails to open spam?

 - How do I build an email list?